bentong95923/staff-management-system/README.md

 4. Press Ctrl + Alt + B. VS Code will automatically run the commands to build and run the appliaction.

 #### without Visual Studio Code
-1. Clone this repo via git or click "Clone or download".
+1. Clone this repo via git (Git for Windows) or click "Clone or download".
 2. Open Command Prompt or PowerShell, and run the following command lines:

 ##### a) Build the SQLite source file